vicgalle/samsi-deep-learning/README.md

 # samsi-deep-learning
-Practical materials for the Deep Learning course at SAMSI/Duke Uni
+Practical materials for the Deep Learning course at SAMSI/Duke-UNC-NC State